junxit/us-congress-bills-110/metadata.md

 - 2007-02-28 — Introduced in House
 - 2007-02-28 — Introduced in House
 - 2007-02-28 — Referred to the House Committee on House Administration.
+- 2007-03-01 — Committee Consideration and Mark-up Session Held.
+- 2007-03-01 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-03-05 — Placed on the House Calendar, Calendar No. 19.
+- 2007-03-05 — Reported (Amended) by the Committee on House Administration.
+H. Rept.
+110-29.
+- 2007-03-05 — Reported (Amended) by the Committee on House Administration.
+H. Rept.
+110-29.